ppy/osu-wiki/news/2018/2018-11-04-project-loved-week-of-november-4th.md

 [xi - Zephyros](https://osu.ppy.sh/beatmapsets/140189#mania) by ::Remillion Cross::{ user=1983784 } et al.\
 *written by ::aitor98::{ user=3154852 }*

-Zephyros from Remillion Cross has been wandering around the community since 2014, and thanks to the guest difficulties from ::Skalim::{ user=2225008 } and [Runamii](https://osu.ppy.sh/users/2498380), this map has reached its peak and cannot get any better.
+Zephyros from Remillion Cross has been wandering around the community since 2014, and thanks to the guest difficulties from ::Skalim::{ user=2225008 } and ::Runamii::{ user=2498380 }, this map has reached its peak and cannot get any better.
 With two different key modes, this map gives us a great lookup of how a good old school chart looks.
 Going from 3 stars to 6.3, this map features almost every single pattern you could imagine.
 Minijacks, bursts, chordstreams, long notes, staircases, shields, and more.
 Obviously, this is a general overview of the whole set and every pattern might not be applied to the easier difficulties but if you really want to play the harder ones, especially the hardest 7K difficulty, everything mentioned above will be applied in such a technical way, that you will realize how underrated the chart is.
 This is definitely good enough for Loved.

 ---

 From everyone on the Project Loved team, we hope you enjoy this week's selection, and look forward to the next!
 The winning beatmaps will hit the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) sometime next week and will be announced via [@osugame on Twitter](https://twitter.com/osugame).

-In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Ephemeral::{ user=102335 }, [Noffy](https://osu.ppy.sh/users/1541323) and ::Toy::{ user=2757689 } for their miscellaneous help in managing Project Loved.
+In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Ephemeral::{ user=102335 }, ::Noffy::{ user=1541323 } and ::Toy::{ user=2757689 } for their miscellaneous help in managing Project Loved.

 If you have any suggestions for beatmaps to be added to the Loved category, please submit them using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbgHOVqMF8wQQKSdddW1JhC10ff6C7fb4JbEW7PBQTn9gAqg/viewform)!
 You can view the current submissions on the corresponding [Google sheet](https://docs.google.com/spreadsheets/d/1HgHwtO3kIzT8R4ocEJMZTosADrGJRJOFL-TZI97tZS4/edit#gid=0).